Shrewbitz/wright/README.md

 I have a list of 1.3 million English sentences in a .tsv file from taboeta.
 I will put these in a database and fetch a sentence on a page load.
 I then plan to send the sentence through google's translate api.
 The sentence string will be split and be rendered on the screen using javascript.
 There will also be a check to make sure each word is left of the word after it.
 When that check is complete a new sentence will be fetched from the database and new words will be rendered.

+# Highlighted Feature

+An interesting challenge was figuring out how to check if the sentence was complete.
+This seems as simple as matching but many problems arose.
+Firstly you want the words close together which means you have to find the location of each word.
+I do this by having each word reference the word left of it and make sure it is less than 50 pixels above or below and less than 200 to the right.
+Next a check was put in to check the order.
+This had many unforseen challenges too.
+Sentences with word double or tripples caused problems "The boy has **to** go **to** school."
+I had to make sure users could switch the two **to**'s otherwise the experience would be frustrating.
+For that reason I had to target the actual words and not the divs to compare.
+I also set an interval function to every half second so it wouldnt register correct if you dragged it past a correct spot.
+Finally I assigned "points" to each of these checks and filled the progress bar depending on how close they were.
+Below is the check code.

 ```js
    let demo = () => {
     //checks every half second to see if sentence is correct